CaddyGlow/gdl/README.md

 # gdl

-CLI for downloading files or directories from a GitHub repository using the GitHub REST API—paste a GitHub URL and grab what you need without cloning the whole project.
+A fast way to download files or directories from GitHub repositories—paste a GitHub URL and grab what you need without cloning the whole project.
+Perfect for quickly fetching examples, demos, config files, or specific folders.

 ## Features
 - Optimized for copy/paste workflows: drop in a `tree` or `blob` URL while browsing GitHub and fetch the content instantly.